skynettechnologies/builderio-all-in-one-accessibility/README.md

-# All in One Accessibility®: Sanity Plugin
+# All in One Accessibility®: Builder.io Plugin

 ## Enhance Your Website's Accessibility with All in One Accessibility®